 Learn more about LeeAnn Shattuck, the Chief Car Chick at http://whoisthecarchick.com.

-We at DCA Virtual Business Support provide virtual assistance, event management, website design, blogging, and social media management to hardworking, self-made entrepreneurs just like LeeAnn.
+We at DCA Virtual Business Support provide virtual office assistants, website design, and social media management to hardworking, self-made entrepreneurs just like LeeAnn.
 If you’re interested in taking your business to the next level, contact us today!